SS Stevens: Setting

 From the west bank of the Hudson River, opposite mid-town Manhattan, Stevens offered her residents a panoramic view of the New York skyline extending from the George Washington Bridge in the north, to the Verrazano-Narrows Bridge in the south.
 Located at the foot of the Stevens Institute of Technology campus in Hoboken, her venue afforded viewing of the large variety of watercraft that frequented the river.
 Silently gliding past portholes, river vessels imparted the sensation of motion to residents aboard their stationary home.

-Notable among the ships witnessed by Stevens residents was the great transatlantic ocean liner, RMS Queen Elizabeth, sailing from New York on her final voyage, October 30, 1968.
+Notable among the ships witnessed by Stevens residents was the great transatlantic ocean liner, RMS Queen Elizabeth, sailing from New York on her final voyage on October 30, 1968.
 For Stevens' residents, all vessels traveling the river were bestowed New York City's picturesque backdrop.

 Moored in place

 Stevens was moored at the foot of a bluff, above which much of the campus is situated.
 With her starboard side adjacent to the Eighth Street pier at River Road, she was secured at her bow and stern by a total of seven mooring lines.
 With concurrence by the Coast Guard, four sets of pilings were driven into the river bed, wedging the ship in place and preventing her from drifting downriver in the event the lines were cut.
 Although she carried four anchors, two on chains at her bow, and two more fastened in place on deck, none were used to anchor the ship.

 The robustness of her mooring system was often demonstrated during major storms that swept through the New York area.
-Despite high winds and accompanying storm surge, the pilings and mooring lines held the ship in place, usually without incident, except for minor damage in some rooms caused by toppling of unsecured personal items.
+Despite high winds and accompanying storm surge, the pilings and mooring lines held the ship in place, usually without incident, except for minor damage in some rooms caused by the toppling of unsecured personal items.

 In a separate incident unrelated to storm activity, a departing cruise ship — while maneuvering to avoid a collision with two other departing cruise ships — passed unusually close to Stevens.
 The resulting wake from the passing ship tossed Stevens and caused the mooring bollard securing the bow lines to break away from its footing on the pier.
 The pilings and remaining lines held the ship in place without further incident.